 Catalytic or infrared-style heaters

-The fire advisory will remain in effect until conditions improve.
+The fire restriction will remain in effect until conditions improve.